 App icon

-The app icon is the small square graphic that represents your app everywhere — in search results, on category charts, on the product page, and on the user’s home screen.
-It is widely considered the single most important visual asset in ASO: it’s the first thing a user sees in a list of results, and a clearer, more distinctive icon earns more taps and installs.
+The app icon is the small square graphic that represents your app everywhere: in search results, on category charts, on the product page, and on the user’s home screen.
+It is widely considered the single most important visual asset in ASO, because it’s the first thing a user sees in a list of results, and a clearer, more distinctive icon earns more taps and installs.
 Like screenshots, the icon is a conversion and recognition asset, not a search-ranking one.
 Each store has firm format rules.

 - It is NOT indexed for search; it drives taps and installs, not ranking.